MrWormsy/MiniChatWebsite/README.md

 We are able to retrieve all the user's conversations

 You can't access to the ones you do not belong to

+You can create, invite, rename and delete a conversation

+The messages are stored in the database and retrieved when opening a conversation